Skip to main content

 Tactical Logic

-The combination is unusual by international standards — most weapon systems do not pair a dedicated defense implement with an offense weapon.
+This combination is unusual by international standards, as most weapon systems do not pair a dedicated defense implement with an offensive weapon.
 The tinbē enables fighting at close range where a long weapon would be unwieldy: the shield deflects, the rochin thrusts or cuts in the same motion.
 Movement is typically low and evasive, using the shield to create angles while the rochin exploits openings.

 Kata